How to write a salary increase letter to ask your boss for a raise

-Schedule a meeting, ask for a raise, and follow up with these email templates
+Schedule a meeting, ask for a raise, and follow up with these templates

 You’re pretty sure you’re underpaid.
-You’ve been doing great work, but no one seems to notice and it’s been a long time since you got a raise.
+You’ve been doing great work, but no one seems to notice and it’s been a long time since you got a salary increase.

-The process starts and ends with email, so we’ll do a deep dive into how to ask for a raise in writing.
-But you’ll also get word-for-word examples of what to say when asking for a raise in person because the one non-email part of the process is when you actually make the request.
+The process starts and ends with email, so we’ll do a deep dive into how to ask for a raise with a salary increase letter to your manager.
+You’ll also get word-for-word examples of what to say when asking for a raise in person because the one non-email part of the process is when you actually make the request.

 Looking for a specific email template?

 - Ask to discuss compensation in your next 1-on-1